Basic Navigation for Runners Stage 1 & 2

 Basic Navigation for Runners – ‘Part One’

-This relatively new course is in response to the many requests received from runners who ‘just can’t navigate’.
-The aim is to make these sessions as accessible as possible, and give you the opportunity to kick-start your navigation abilities as an off-road runner.
+Created in response to the many requests received from runners who ‘just can’t navigate’, the aim is to make these sessions as accessible as possible and give you the opportunity to kick-start your navigation abilities as an off-road runner.
 It is also very suitable for those fell runners who might sheepishly follow the pack, and fear getting lost!
-This course may even safe your life.
+This course may even save your life.